cleverberry/evilsaint/_posts/2020-11-24-cquer-academy-advanced-windows-security-course-2021.md

 ---
 <style>
   .hover-link:hover {
-    color: #34464c;

   }

   .hover-link {
     font-weight: bold;
+    cursor: pointer;
+    color: #05cfa3;
   }
 </style>
-For those of you who follow the <a class="hover-link" href="https://www.facebook.com/TheEvilSaint">EvilSaint Facebook account</a>, will know that today was the start of the CQure Academy Advanced Windows Security course I signed up for.
+For those of you who follow the <a class="hover-link" target="_blank" href="https://www.facebook.com/TheEvilSaint">EvilSaint Facebook account</a>, will know that today was the start of the CQure Academy Advanced Windows Security course I signed up for.
 I will be looking to review the course from start to finish and this blog marks the beginning of a six-week ongoing review of the course as it progresses.

 First some background on the course.
 The course is taught over a six-week duration and divided into 12 modules, it is aimed at cyber security professionals on both the offensive and defensive side and its coverage is limited to Microsoft and Windows.